 Where to Eat

-- La Closerie des Lilas (171 Boulevard du Montparnasse, www.closeriedeslilas.fr) – At the far end of the Luxembourg Gardens, you’ll find this tiny little café with a dimly lit interior and large outdoor patio hidden from the street by giant plants.
+La Closerie des Lilas (171 Boulevard du Montparnasse, closeriedeslilas.fr) – At the far end of the Luxembourg Gardens, you’ll find this tiny little café with a dimly lit interior and large outdoor patio hidden from the street by giant plants.
 It is said that Hemingway first read The Great Gatsby here.
-Like the other venues, the interior is still identical to how was it was 1920s.
+Like the other venues, the interior is still identical to how it was 1920s.

-- Le Polidor (41 Rue Monsieur le Prince, www.polidor.com/en) – In Midnight in Paris, this is where Gil meets his idol, Ernest Hemingway.
+Le Polidor (41 Rue Monsieur le Prince, polidor.com) – In Midnight in Paris, this is where Gil meets his idol, Ernest Hemingway.
 During the 1920s, this was actually a popular location for the likes of Joyce, Hemingway, André Gide, and Antonin Artaud.
-Thanks to the movie, restaurant is doing a booming business, but if you can find a seat, you’ll see that the hard-wood interior and décor has changed little since the ’20s.
+Thanks to the movie, the restaurant is doing a booming business, but if you can find a seat, you’ll see that the hard-wood interior and décor have changed little since the ’20s.
 Imagine yourself sitting next to some famous artist of the day over delicious food and wine!

 Where to Listen to Music